x29a/nec_terrain_root/terroot/README.md

 /!\ YOU HAVE BEEN WARNED /!\

-Also, this app relies on a special partition layout for step 4 and 5 so be sure your /data/local/tmp/partition_layout.txt looks similar to this
+Also, this app relies on a special partition layout for step 4 and 5 so be sure your /data/local/tmp/partition_layout.txt looks EXACTLY like this

 ```
 Model: MMC M8G2FB (sd/mmc)